Social accounts

 ### Account Limits

 Each plan has a limit on the total number of connected social accounts across all platforms.
-Facebook Pages and LinkedIn Company Pages do not count toward this limit -- only the parent Facebook or LinkedIn account counts.
+Facebook and LinkedIn count differently from other platforms:

 | Plan | Connected social accounts |